mrguzzo/mrguzzo.github.io/Theta.md

+# Working on Theta

+The first thing you should know about working on Theta is that there are at least three ways to submit commands on Theta.
+They are generally used in different circunstances, and the way to submit commands is different in each case.

+1. Log-in nodes (locally)
+    - Purpose:
+2. Compute nodes (through Balsam)
+    - Purpose: Usually used for small tests
+    - How to submit: through singularities
+3. On SSD
+    - Purpose: SSD nodes run jobs much faster as they split the task among the nodes
+    - How to submit: the commands on the SSD are
+        ```
+        aprun -n 1 -N 1 -cc none <normal_linux_command>
+        ```

+You will find more details below on how to work in each of the scenarios above.

 # Producing files on the log-in node (locally)

 To run LArSoft commands on Theta, you should do use a bash (aka singularity) code like the one below.